 FDA continues to work with and encourage the manufacturers of these products to develop alternative, safe disposal systems.

 Q: I live in an assisted living community and take my own medicines.
 I have prescription medicines that I no longer need.
 How can I safely dispose of them?

 Check first with your community’s health care management team to learn the best way to dispose of your used or unneeded medicines.
 If you learn that you are responsible for disposal of your own medicines, there are a few options that you can choose from:

-- A small number of medicines may be especially harmful, and in some cases are fatal with just one dose, if they are taken by someone other than the person for whom the medicine was prescribed.
-For this reason, a few medicines have specific disposal instructions telling you to flush them down the sink or toilet when they are no longer needed and when they cannot be disposed of through a medicine take-back program.
+A small number of medicines may be especially harmful, and in some cases even fatal in just one dose, if they are taken by someone other than the patient.
+For this reason, a few medicines have specific disposal instructions telling you to flush them down the sink or toilet when they are no longer needed and when they cannot be disposed of through a DEA-authorized collector.
 For example, you should flush strong pain medicines such as Oxycontin® down the drain as soon as they are no longer needed.
 When you dispose of these medicines down the sink or toilet, they cannot be accidentally taken by children, pets, or anyone else.
-Click here for the list of medicines recommended for disposal by flushing.
+Here is the list of medicines recommended for disposal by flushing.

 - Bronstein et al. 2007 Annual Report of the American Association of Poison Control Centers' National Poison Data System (NPDS): 25th Annual Report.
 Clin Toxicol (Phila).
 2008;46(10):927-1057.